polemikal/discord-slash-commands-bot/README.md

  A great command handling feature for Discord servers!

 # Setup the Project
-1. Create a new application from [Discord Developer Portal](https://discord.com/developers/applications) and create Discord bot.
+1. Create a new application from [Discord Developer Portal](https://discord.com/developers/applications) and build a bot.
-2. Build a bot from your application's Auth part and add bot to server.
+2. Then add bot to server from auth part.
 3. Give a permission to Discord bot (for load slash commands) `https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=applications.commands`.
 4. Open the `config.json` configuration file and write your bot token.
 5. Open a new terminal from project folder then run `app.js` file.